dgarage/NDLC/docs/Concepts.md

 dlc show --sign MyFirstDLC
 ```

-If Alice does not start the DLC by signing and broadcasting the funding transaction, Alice MUST ABORT the DLC, by spending back her collateral to herself.
+If Bob does not start the DLC by signing and broadcasting the funding transaction, Alice MUST ABORT the DLC, by spending back her collateral to herself.

 She can do this by retrieving the setup PSBT with: